 Cathy Dean has retired from a 40 year career in nursing.
 Her primary focus was in the area of maternal child nursing in Public Health with a significant number of years spent with the Healthy Babies Healthy Children program.
 She has worked at front line, management, and administrative levels and is committed to community development and advocacy.
 Cathy holds a Bachelor of Science in Nursing from McMaster University.

 David Estill is a Sales and Strategy Manager for Siemens Gamesa Renewable Energy Limited.
 David is currently a volunteer mentor for Big Brothers, Big Sisters.
 He has extensive governance experience having served on the Boards of Directors of Our Energy Guelph, eMerge Guelph, and the Guelph Chamber of Commerce.
 David has also been a Community Editorial Board member for the Guelph Mercury.

-Michael Hallett, a member of the Family & Children’s Services Board of Directors since 2016, is currently the Chair of the Kindle Communities Inc. Board and has served on the Kindle Board since 2013.
+Michael Hallett, a member of the Family & Children’s Services Board of Directors since 2016, is currently the Secretary-Treasurer of the Board and is Chair of the Board’s Corporate Services Committee.
+He is Past-Chair of the Kindle Communities Inc. Board and has served on the Kindle Board since 2013.
 Michael is a CPA, CA with an extensive financial background including executive roles in the manufacturing and homebuilding sectors.

 Don McKay, Past Chair